The Ethical Exploitation of the Unrepresented Consumer

 Victoria J. Haneman

-University of La Verne College of Law; William S. Boyd School of Law
+University of Nevada - William S. Boyd School of Law; University of La Verne - College of Law

 October 30, 2008